Glossary of Library Termsa b c d e f g h i j k l m o p q r s t u v w z

 MONOGRAPH: A scholarly book or pamphlet on a specific subject.
 Usually, it is used synonymously for book.

 ONLINE: Any capability available or work done directly on a computer.
 For example, online help or online cataloging.

-ONLINE CATALOGUE: Avondale College Libraries' online catalogue (PrimoSearch) is a computerized system for finding out what items are owned by the Libraries and provides the call number, branch library, and whether or not the item is checked out.
+ONLINE CATALOGUE: Avondale University Libraries' online catalogue (PrimoSearch) is a computerized system for finding out what items are owned by the Libraries and provides the call number, branch library, and whether or not the item is checked out.